probonopd/TSC/INSTALL.md

 Windows crosscompile is currently is broken.
 We are working towards new release with critical bugs fixed.

+TSC works on all processors supported by Ubuntu 16.10, like x86, x64, PowerPC and ARM, if processor is powerful enough.
+Most resourse demanding is calling Update() and Draw() on all sprites.
+You'll need a fairly decent CPU if your levels are not really small.

+Previously before SFML and CEGUI upgrades when tested on ODroid-U3 2GB RAM Ubuntu 14.04, and Mac PowerBook G4 0.7GB RAM Lubuntu 14.04 PowerPC, the game was too slow to be playable.
+Recently at 2016-07-31 Quintus optimized one function and game got 2x speedup, so it's not tested yet is TSC now playable on those or Raspberry Pi 3.

 TSC can be installed either from Git, meaning that you clone the repository, or from a release tarball, where for the purpose of this document a beta release is considered a release.
 Finally, you have the